katie-kek/katie-kek/README.md

 hi, i'm katie. i'm a chicago-based designer that sometimes likes to code random stuff :)

-sometimes i just need to build something, and vscode is free, so....

 currently, i'm switching between a few projects, mostly to get some practice in before i start university this fall ♡

 a few that i'm working on right now include: